 3. Underage drinking is typically not mature.

-If you think a romantically mature, chaste relationships are difficult to find, then try finding mature, social drinking teenagers - they are an especially rare breed.
+If you think a romantically mature, chaste relationships are difficult to find, then try finding mature, social drinking teenagers – they are an especially rare breed.
 Why are they hard to find?
-A pre-requisite for knowing your line is self-knowledge; something a teenager is still forming.
-I will admit that I don't have all the answers and adults are still learning about themselves on a daily basis.
+A pre-requisite for knowing your line is self-knowledge; this is a characteristic that most teenagers are still forming.
+I will admit that I don’t have all the answers and adults are still learning about themselves on a daily basis.
 However, the transformation that occurs from teen years to mid-twenties is tremendous in the area of self-knowledge.

 For most teens, this lack of identity is clearly noticeable through the masks that many teens wear – trying to be someone they are not.
 How many teens would you consider extremely mature and emotionally stable for the majority of the time?
 Such maturity is typically not part of being a teenager – your emotions are all over the map, you struggle with decision-making, everything is a BIG deal and more.
 It’s an exciting time that you’ll never repeat and I’m not going off on it at all.
 I’m merely saying that because of the rapidly changing hormones, many teens have a difficult time making good, wise choices – even without alcohol.
 Most teens, therefore, do not need the added confusion of alcohol.
 It’s a strange time in your life, why add the blurring effect of alcohol?
 It’s difficult enough to figure out who you are and what you want when you’re sober!